310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 However, it seems like this aquarium is only open during the hours in which I am most sleepy.

-I am not interested enough in fish to force myself to go despite my drowsiness, so I will hand them over to you.
+I am not interested enough in fish to force myself to visit, so I will hand them over to you.

 You should go there with a friend.
 Hopefully these tickets are a good enough reward for listening to my request.
 {% endbubble %}